Mount Cook Buttercup

 Plant Description

-Mount Cook Buttercup (Ranunculus lyallii), also known as the Mount Cook lily or giant buttercup, is an endemic New Zealand plant and the largest species in the genus Ranunculus.
+Mount Cook Buttercup ( Ranunculus lyallii ), also known as the Mount Cook lily or giant buttercup, is an endemic New Zealand plant and the largest species in the genus Ranunculus Discover more about native ferns.
 It is a robust, herbaceous perennial that can grow over a meter tall, typically ranging from 60-120 cm.
-The plant features large, glossy, dark green, and leathery leaves that are peltate (stalk attached to the center of the blade) and orbicular (saucer-shaped).
+The plant features large, glossy, dark green, and leathery leaves that are peltate (stalk attached to the centre of the blade) and orbicular (saucer-shaped).
 These leaves can be quite substantial, ranging from 15-40 cm in diameter.
 They are known to collect water after rainfall.
-It produces showy, cup-shaped white flowers, 5-8 cm in diameter, with 10-20 overlapping white petals and numerous yellow stamens surrounding a green cone-like center.
+It produces showy, cup-shaped white flowers, 5-8 cm in diameter, with 10-20 overlapping white petals and numerous yellow stamens surrounding a green cone-like centre.
 Flowering occurs from late spring to early summer, typically from October to January, with fruiting from November to March.
 This species is native to the South Island and Stewart Island of New Zealand, growing in sub-alpine to alpine herbfields at altitudes of 700-1,500 meters.
 It thrives in moist, gravelly soils, often found along stream banks and in damp locations within scrub and grasslands.
 It has a stout rhizome and its stems are erect, either glabrous or sparsely hairy.
 All parts of the plant are poisonous if ingested, and its sap may irritate the skin.

 Quick Facts